St. Peter's Dome in Rome Tours

 Regarding the queues, in both options you will have to wait your turn -there are usually quite many people- but as you can imagine, the queues to take the elevator are longer if possible.

-Another thing you should know is that the queue to go up is different from the one to go down, so you can not turn back if you regret it in the middle of the climb (I doubt that you will regret it, but if you do not like very small or narrow spaces, think carefully before going up).
+Another thing you should know is that the up queue is different from the down queue, so you can not back out if you regret it in the middle of the climb (I doubt you will regret it, but if you do not like very small or narrow spaces, think carefully before going up).

 My recommendation